Valeo08/ventamal/README.md

 <h1>Ventamal</h1>
-<p>Ventamal is a sample project of an e-commerce web application developed with Java EE with a Glassfish server for the DB.
+<p>Ventamal is a sample project of an e-commerce web application developed with Java EE and a Glassfish server for the DB.
 It can be used as a starting point for such an application, as it implements fundamental elements for the case.</p>

 - [ ] User accounts.
 	- [X] Sign up and log in systems.
 	- [X] Products of interest for the user.
-	- [ ] Profile page.
+	- [X] Profile page.
 	- [ ] Product management: edit, remove.
 - [X] Publication of products.
 - [X] Product detail page.